alekseyzimin/EviAnn_release/README.md

 # EviAnn -- evidence-based eukaryotic genome annotation software

 EviAnn (Evidence Annotation) is novel genome annotation software.
-EviAnn does not use any ab initio gene finders in its processing.
 It is purely evidence-based.
 EviAnn derives protein-coding gene annotations from RNAseq data and/or transcripts, and proteins from related species.
 EviAnn outputs annotations in GFF3 format.
 EviAnn does not require genome repeats to be soft-masked prior to running annotation.
 EviAnn is stable and fast.
 Annotation of A.thaliana genome takes about 2 hours on a single 32-64 core server (not including time for aligning RNAseq reads, which could vary depending on the amount of data used.)

 # Installation instructions